jefflovejapan/drench/README.txt

 ##Install

-The preferred way to install Drench is will be with [`pip`](http://www.pip-installer.org/en/latest/installing.html), which will let you run the following command from the terminal:
+The preferred way to install Drench is with [`pip`](http://www.pip-installer.org/en/latest/installing.html), which will let you run the following command from the terminal:

 `pip install drench`